 Later in our HIPAA Compliance Guide we discuss how HIPAA is enforced and what happens after the Department of Health and Human Services’ Office for Civil Rights has been notified of a breach; however, this is a suitable point to discuss the fines that can be issued by the Office for Civil Rights, and other penalties that can be applied following a breach of PHI or ePHI.

-The HIPAA Enforcement Rule is the area of legislation that governs the investigations that follow a breach of PHI, the penalties that can be imposed on covered entities for an avoidable breach and the procedures for hearings.
+The HIPAA Enforcement Rule is the area of legislation that governs investigations following a breach of PHI, the penalties that can be imposed on covered entities for an avoidable breach, and the procedures for hearings.

-Covered entities should be aware that the financial penalties that can be issued are based on the efforts that have been made to protect the integrity of patient´s healthcare and payment information prior to the breach, and also the actions taken after the breach to mitigate any damage caused.
+Covered entities should be aware the financial penalties that can be issued are based on the efforts made to protect the integrity of patient´s healthcare and payment information prior to the breach, and also the actions taken after the breach to mitigate any damage caused.

 Fines are imposed per violation category and reflect the number of records exposed in a breach, the risk to individuals from the exposure of their data, the severity of the violation, knowledge of the violation, and also the means of the covered entity to cover a fine.

 Penalties can easily reach the maximum fine of $1,500,000 per violation category, per calendar year.
 It should also be noted that the penalties for willful neglect can also lead to criminal charges being filed.